lukedoomer/K70-RGB-shader-animations/readme.md

 Additionally, you can make playRGBFile and the recorder executable using `chmod +x ./playRGBFile.js recorder.js`.
 Allowing you to omit `node` on the command line. `playRGBFile.js "example animations/forest.rgb"

+6. If you have the external command, xprintidle installed, the backlit of keyboard will be automatically turned off after inactive 60 seconds of X. Calling xprintidle achieves power-saving feature.

 # 2. creating animations

 Visit shadertoy, and pick out a few of your favorite shaders.
 Then run `node recorder.js <animation file name>`.
 Click on the bookmarklet, and hover over the shader canvas.
 You can stop recording by pressing ctrl-c.